waveletlet/newpipe-db-editor/README.md

 being able to better organize my playlists from a computer than a phone.

 ## Design sketch
-- Command line flags for dumping db info
+- Command line flags
+    - dump: all, individual playlist, format....
+    - list: lists playlists
+    - streams: lists all streams
 - Plaintext playlist export
 - Interactive TUI
-  - Sort bookmarked videos/playlists by various criteria
+  - Sort bookmarked videos/playlists by various criteria:
     - Playlist name (default)
     - Video length
     - Video name/url
-  - For showing which playlists a given video is in
+  - Show which playlists a given video is in
   - Generate playlists from sorted output
     - Example: From an unsorted playlist of workout videos, make a "short workout" playlist of all videos between 10-15 minutes